mia-platform/documentation/docs/fast_data/runtime_management/secure_access.md

 Upon application instantiation, the following services should have been generated for handling the authentication flow:

 - [`api-gateway`](/runtime_suite/envoy-api-gateway/overview.md), which is the entrypoint of your project requests
-- [`authentication-service`](/runtime_suite/authentication-service/10_overview.md), which is the service that interact with your Identity Provider to request a user identity verification
+- [`authentication-service`](/runtime_suite/authentication-service/10_overview.md), which is the service that interacts with your Identity Provider to request the user identity verification
 - `control-plane-login-site`, a frontend employed for handling the authentication flow in the browser
 - `redis-auth`, a small instance of Redis OSS (< v7.4) with no disk persistence, which is employed to support the authentication flow